-I would recommend that you not visit alone but through one of the tours that are offered in the city, as the market is completely away from the tourist areas.
+I would recommend that you not visit alone but through one of the tours that are offered in the city, as the market is located quite far away from the tourist areas.

-It’s here where the people of Cartagena stock up, because virtually everything can obtained there and very cheap, therefore it is quite crowded.
-If you decide to go, go with your mind open, because this is definitely one of those non touristy things to do in Cartagena.
+It’s here where the people of Cartagena stock up because virtually everything can be obtained there (and for very cheap) so you can expect it to be quite crowded.
+If you decide to go, go with an open mind because this is definitely one of those non-touristy things to do in Cartagena.

 The House of Gabriel García Márquez